1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/Topic 2.6.md

  - RNA is single stranded, DNA is duouble helix(has hydrogen bonds between nucleic bases 2 or three bonds)
  - telomeres are located in the end of eukaryote chromososms, prevent loss of important genes

-> DNA has phosphorus, proteins have sulter
+> Hershey and Chase Experiment: DNA has phosphorus, proteins have sulfer, so coting with radocativity we can see what viruses inject

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzM4Njc3MDE2LC05MDI3NDAwOSw5MTkzNz
+eyJoaXN0b3J5IjpbNTExNjAxNTYsLTkwMjc0MDA5LDkxOTM3Nz
-c2NTIsLTIwODYxODI1NTYsNDUyMjQ2NTIyLC0yMDg4NzQ2NjEy
+Y1MiwtMjA4NjE4MjU1Niw0NTIyNDY1MjIsLTIwODg3NDY2MTJd
-XX0=
+fQ==
 -->